RobinChen95/blog/src/about/README.md

     content: https://ktquez.com/share/ktquez-play-image-share.png
 ---

+---

-# Chen Guoqiang Intro
+# Chen Guoqiang’s Intro

 Chen Guoqiang, born in 1995, now is a student majors in Software Engineering of Peking University.

+He has a large range of interets in the entire computer ecosystem, from computer manufacture/repairing to CPU/Memory work principle.

+He has been learnt about the software enginering systematiclly for more than five years, and is experiential in many projects.

+He has done lots of work on software researching, compiler, operating system, artificial intelligence, and Big data.

 ---

-## Brief Intro to me
+## Brief Intro to Chen

-I have a large range of interets in the entire computer ecosystem, from computer manufacture/repairing to CPU/Memory work principle, also in artificial intelligence.
+He has a large range of interets in the entire computer ecosystem, from computer manufacture/repairing to CPU/Memory work principle, also in artificial intelligence.

 ---